Fights break out at Syrian opposition meeting

 Sixteen months into an uprising against Assad, the failure to rally Syria's disparate religious and ethnic groups behind a united leadership will make it more difficult to secure international recognition.

-An official from the meeting's host, the Arab League, who attended the closed meetings, said of the opposition group: "They are so different, chaotic and hate each other."
+An official from the meeting's host, the Arab League, who attended the closed meetings, said of the opposition group: "Yhey are so different, chaotic and hate each other."

 FINAL STATEMENT